 Recent equity-related legislative directives:

-- As directed by Senate Bill 755 (2013) and House Bill 3375 (2015), HECC contributes to the annual Oregon Educator Equity Report, documenting Oregon's progress in diversifying the educator workforce, working with the Chief Education Office, Oregon Department of Education, and Teacher's Standards and Practices Commission.
+- As directed by Senate Bill 755 (2013) and House Bill 3375 (2015), HECC contributes to the annual Oregon Educator Equity Report, documenting Oregon's progress in diversifying the educator workforce, working with the Education and Workforce Policy Advisor, Oregon Department of Education, and Teacher's Standards and Practices Commission.

 - HECC reviews the educator equity plans for the public colleges of education in Oregon.
 House Bill 3375 (2015) requires that public educator preparation programs in Oregon, with guidance from the HECC, produce written plans to increase cultural and linguistic diversity in the educator workforce through recruitment, retention, and graduation of diverse candidates.